 John and Yoko’s first three records – Two Virgins, Life With the Lions and The Wedding Album – were avant-garde experimental recordings.
-They weren’t the least bit concerned with listenability, so the record failed to muster much critical or commercial approval
+They weren’t the least bit concerned with listenability and consequently failed to muster much critical or commercial approval.

-Around the same time as the release of Two Virgins, John contributed the eight-minute sound collage, ‘Revolution 9’, to The Beatles’ White Album.
+Around the same time as Two Virgins, John contributed the eight-minute sound collage, ‘Revolution 9’, to The Beatles’ White Album.

 Yoko’s influence is stamped all over ‘Revolution 9’, as well as that of post-war musique concrète.
-It consists of manipulated tape loops and chopped up vocal samples from the EMI sound archives.
+The Beatles’ most experimental track consists of manipulated tape loops and chopped up vocal samples from the EMI sound archives.
 George Harrison assisted in its creation, while John and Yoko pieced together the final edit.

-The Beatles were the biggest pop stars in the world, so it was suffice to say that ‘Revolution 9’ wasn’t met with open arms.
+The Beatles might’ve been the biggest pop stars the world had ever seen, but ‘Revolution 9’ wasn’t exactly met with open arms.
 But no matter your opinion on its quality or level of pomposity, it’s a fascinating experiment that revealed John’s eagerness to escape the confines of the group.

 ‘Don’t Worry Kyoko (Mummy’s Only Looking for Her Hand in the Snow)’, Fly (1971, Yoko Ono)